A pilot study investigates the genome of the Sydney rock oyster pathogen, Marteilia sydneyi

 The outcomes of this research can be viewed in Publications #53, #58, #59, #62, #80 and #89.

 Contaminated water as a source of antibiotic resistance

 Concern is growing that antibiotic resistance may be significantly spread indirectly via effluent from farms, hospitals and nursing homes in addition to the direct impacts from overuse of antibiotics.

-New Ausgem research will monitor potential sources of water and land contamination to determine whether the waste is introducing antibiotic resistance genes and drug resistant bacteria into the community.
-One project is looking at the possibility of the common seagull, the silver gull, as a carrier of antibiotic resistance due to its foraging in rubbish dumps.
+AusGEM researchers monitored potential sources of water and land contamination to determine whether the waste is introducing antibiotic resistance genes and drug resistant bacteria into the community.
+One project looked at the possibility of the common seagull, the silver gull, as a carrier of antibiotic resistance due to its foraging in rubbish dumps.

-In 2018, Ausgem researchers will sample faeces from gulls from NSW’s largest breeding colony on Five Island Reserve, which is 500m off the coast of Wollongong and 12 kilometres from the city’s Whyte Gully rubbish tip where up to 6,000 gulls have been counted leaving the tip every hour.
-They will compare the antimicrobial-resistant bacteria found in the gull samples with the bacteria already isolated from bird scats obtained in the back waters of NSW marshlands.
-These will likely act as a control group.
+In 2018, AusGEM researchers sampled faeces from gulls from NSW’s largest breeding colony on Five Island Reserve, which is 500m off the coast of Wollongong and 12 kilometres from the city’s Whyte Gully rubbish tip where up to 6,000 gulls have been counted leaving the tip every hour.
+They compared the antimicrobial-resistant bacteria found in the gull samples with the bacteria already isolated from bird scats obtained in the back waters of NSW marshlands.

 The outcomes of this research can be viewed in Publications #84 and #88.